-School bags: School bags are NOT required in the ECE Department.
-However, if parents feel one is needed, it should NOT be the wheel-type as these do not fit on the hooks provided by each class.
+School backpacks: School backpacks are NOT required in the ECE Department.
+However, if parents feel one is needed, it should NOT be the wheel-type as those do not fit on the hooks provided by each class.

 Lost and Found: Lost items can be found in the ECE Department or in the reception area.
 Please check several times for the item as they may be turned in at a later date.